cbuchart/operating_systems_lectures/notes/notes.md

 ## Boot loader

 A boot loader is a computer program that loads an operating system or some other system software for the computer after completion of the power-on self-tests<sup>[1](#footnote-post)</sup>; it is the loader for the operating system itself.
 Within the hard reboot process, it runs after completion of the self-tests, then loads and runs the software.
 A boot loader is loaded into main memory from persistent memory, such as a hard disk drive or, in some older computers, from a medium such as punched cards, punched tape, or magnetic tape.
 The boot loader then loads and executes the processes that finalize the boot.
-Like POST processes, the boot loader code comes from a \"hard-wired\" and persistent location; if that location is too limited for some reason, that primary boot loader calls a second-stage boot loader or a secondary program loader.
+Like POST processes, the boot loader code comes from a _hard-wired_ and persistent location; if that location is too limited for some reason, that primary boot loader calls a second-stage boot loader or a secondary program loader.

 ## Standard streams